 Meticulously constructed brands have the ability to become super powerful.
-Infact, 59% of consumers prefer to purchase new products and services from brands that they are familiar with.
-So once you’ve become recognized as a strong, transparent, and trustworthy brand you will discover that you can retain your current customers and acquire new ones much more easily.
-Learn from the mistakes of the companies we discussed throughout this post and stick to what you do well, stay consistent, have a clear target audience, consider localization and be strategic when it comes to change.
+In fact, 59% of consumers prefer to purchase new products and services from brands that they are familiar with.
+So once you’ve become recognised as a strong, transparent, and trustworthy brand you will discover that you can retain your current customers and acquire new ones much more easily.
+Learn from the mistakes of the companies we discussed throughout this post and stick to what you do well, stay consistent, have a clear target audience, consider localisation and be strategic when it comes to change.

 For more detailed content on the 'dos' and 'don'ts' when it comes to branding, why not check out our free guide: A Marketer's Guide to Building a Brand in 2020.
 Don't hesitate to get in touch with me directly via email@example.com with any comments, questions, or queries you may have!